jamiegibney/plinject/README.md

 certain file type with an
 application](#example%3A-associate-file-type-with-application).

-Typically settings .plist files is achieved with Xcode, but this tool provides an alternative option if you know which properties need to be set.
+Typically setting .plist files is achieved with Xcode, but this tool provides an alternative option if you know which properties need to be set.
 This can be helpful for project that use build tools such as CMake or Cargo.